 This section includes previously approved terms from Phase 1.
-It is included to help with drafting and the posting of EOP-012-2.
+It is included to help with drafting and the posting of EOP-012-2, but is not being balloted at this time.

 Extreme Cold Weather Temperature - The temperature equal to the lowest 0.2 percentile of the hourly temperatures measured in December, January, and February from 1/1/2000 through the date the temperature is calculated.